-Congratulations to students on completing the Money Coach program!
+Congratulations!
+You completed the Money Coach program!

-- 1. Students should have received an email from the Program Manager with the post-survey link.
-They should complete the Post Survey by Friday to earn \$15 towards their scholarship.
-It's really important for students to complete the post-survey so SecureFutures can understand the impact the program had on students. - 2.
-If they haven't already, students need to submit your direct deposit forms ASAP.
-If they don't, they will not receive the scholarship they earned. - 3.
-As a Money Coach graduate, students will continue to have access to a number of resources.
-Bookmark these! - Money Path - Money Sense On Demand 14 online modules on various personal finance/financial planning topics. - Money Coach Alumni Network Stay connected with us and former Money Coach students!
-This alumni network is a way for students to receive ongoing education, networking opportunities and resources as they pursue their financial and career goals!
+- Students should have received an email from the Program Manager/Coordinator with the post-survey link.
+If they didn't complete it during the session, students should complete the post-survey by Friday to earn \$20 towards their participation incentive.
+Students must complete the post-survey so SecureFutures can understand the program's impact on students. - 2.
+Students should submit their expense tracker and monthly budget assignment using this form by the end of today.
+This assignment is worth \$20 towards their participation incentive. - 3.
+Students should submit the direct deposit form if they haven't done so yet.
+The final payment will go out soon!
+If they don't, they will not receive the incentive they earned. - 4.
+As a Money Coach graduate, students will continue to have access to many resources.
+Bookmark these! - a.
+Money Path - b.
+Money Sense On Demand 14 online modules about various personal finance/financial planning topics. - C. Money Coach Alumni Network Stay connected with us and former Money Coach students!
+This alumni network allows students to receive ongoing education, networking opportunities, and resources as they pursue their financial and career goals!